 This is one of the largest of the ten pins.
 It has three known routes on it ranging between 5.7 and 5.10d.
 From the road a steep crack is discernable that ends approximately halfway up.

 From the ten pin parking walk up the road almost to the switchback.
 The King Pin is closest to the road 20', and the Quartz Jester crack is visible on the north side.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for King Pin:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for King Pin:

 Featured Route For King Pin